Your Guide to Diving Papua New Guinea

 Diving Papua New Guinea Overview

-Some of the world's finest diving is in this land just north of Australia -- PNG as it is often known..
-While there are several PNG dive resorts with excellent diving, it's a dream destination for liveaboards; PNG has several well-regarded diving liveaboards to choose from..
-Unique critters abound.
-Muck diving is great for macro photographers and there are plenty of sites with big fish, big coral and brilliant coral.
-It's also a naturalist's paradise with beautiful topography: volcanoes, steaming jungles, butterfl ies as big as birds and walking-stick insects a foot long, and splendid Birds of Paradise.
+This land just north of Australia -- PNG as it is often known - offers some of the world's best tropical diving.
+It's a vast area comprising several islands including New Ireland and New Britain in the Bismark Sea.
+While there are several PNG dive resorts with excellent diving, it's a dream destination for liveaboards and PNG has several well-regarded diving liveaboards to choose from.
+In the north at Hansa Bay, near the mouth of the Sepic River, there's a fleet of Japanese freighters sunk during the Pacific War.
+In the "fjordland" area, there's Tufi near where unique critters abound.
+Muck diving is great for macro photographers, and there are plenty of sites with big fish, big coral, and brilliant coral.
+It's also a naturalist's paradise with beautiful topography: volcanoes, steaming jungles, butterflies as big as birds and walking-stick insects a foot long, and splendid Birds of Paradise.
 Most rain comes in heavy afternoon downpours.
 Take a week to stay in fine lodges like Karawari or Tari to visit indigenous, still primitive cultures, among the most interesting on the planet.
 Port Moresby is an unsafe city, although the big hotels are fine, as is a cab trip to the superb giant crafts market.
-Loloata Island Resort, a diver's alternative, is 25 minutes from the airport and they'll arrange round-trip transportation.
-Malaria prophylaxis is still essential.
+Loloata Island Resort, with great diving, is 25 minutes from the airport and they'll arrange round-trip transportation.
+It's been redeveloped but should be open by the end of 2018.
+A malaria prophylaxis such as Malarone is still essential in PNG.
 English gets you by everywhere.